lukesteensen/telemetry/README.md

 Once the green power LED lights up on the board, you know it is recieving power.
 Soon afterwards, the green user LEDs on the opposite side of the Ethernet jack should begin blinking, signaling that the board is in the boot process.
-The board should be booted within about one minute, so give it some time before proceeding to the next step.
+The board should boot within about one minute, so give it some time before proceeding to the next step.

 From time to time, the board will show that it has power, but not boot correctly